c21u/alti/README.md

 # ALTI

+0a.
+Try it as a GitHub template repository!
+Or,

-0. Clone this repo, replacing `<project>` with the new project name.
+0b.
+Clone this repo, replacing `<project>` with the new project name.
  * `git clone -o alti -b master --single-branch git@github.gatech.edu:c21u/alti.git <project>`

 1. rename project